offen/docker-volume-backup/docs/reference/index.md

 Backup targets, schedule and retention are configured using environment variables.

 {: .note }
-You can use any environment variable from below also with a `_FILE` suffix to be able to load the value from a file.
+As per established convention, you can use any environment variable key from below with a `_FILE` suffix in order to load the value from a file instead.
 This is typically useful when using [Docker Secrets](https://docs.docker.com/engine/swarm/secrets/) or similar.
 Note that secrets will not be trimmed of leading or trailing whitespace.